crispweed/swapbill_full/README.md

 The swapbill protocol includes support for decentralised exchange between swapbill and the host currency, based on buy and sell offer information posted on the block chain and protocol rules for matching these buy and sell offers.

-Although more complicated than submitting a burn transaction, this is usually the best way to obtain swapbill (as long as there is swapbill available for exchange) because you will get more swapbill for the same amount of litecoin, and this exchange mechanism this should be preferred to swapbill creation through burn transactions.

 Three additional client actions (and associated transaction types) are provided for this exchange mechanism:
 * post_ltc_buy
 * post_ltc_sell